 Perham is a very small city located in the state of Minnesota.
 With a population of 3,278 people and two constituent neighborhoods, Perham is the 204th largest community in Minnesota.

-When you are in Perham, you'll notice that it is more blue-collar than most other communities in America.
-38.74% of Perham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Perham is a city of professionals, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Perham who work in office and administrative support (10.34%), teaching (6.43%), and sales jobs (5.95%).
+Perham is a blue-collar town, with 38.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Perham is a city of professionals, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in Perham who work in office and administrative support (9.87%), sales jobs (7.19%), and teaching (6.41%).

+Perham is a somewhat ethnically-diverse city.
 The people who call Perham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Perham residents report their race to be White, followed by Asian.
-Perham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.38% of the city’s residents.
-Important ancestries of people in Perham include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Perham include Norwegian, Swedish, Irish, and Polish.

 The most common language spoken in Perham is English.
 Other important languages spoken here include Spanish and Scandinavian languages.